innoave/asserting/README.md

 ### Easy to extend

-Easy to extend means that we can write assertions for custom types with minimal effort.
+Easy-to-extend means that we can write assertions for custom types with minimal effort.

 `asserting` provides three kinds of custom assertions:

 1. use any predicate function as a custom assertion (see "[predicate as custom assertion]")
-2. property based assertions can be used with any type that implements the related property ( see "[property based assertions]")
+2. property-based assertions can be used with any type that implements the related property (see "[property-based assertions]")
 3. write custom assertions by implementing two simple traits (see "[custom assertions]")

 The mentioned references link to a chapter in the crate's documentation that describes the